 Information Sheet, Flyer, or Brochure URL, if available online:

 UHM Catalog.
 Page Number:

 Course Syllabi.
 URL, if available online: http://hawaii.edu/eall/japanese/courses/

 - File (03/16/2020)

-Q1: To what degree, do students graduating from the Japanese BA program think they can perform the SLOs?
-(Indirect assessment involving all SLOs)
+Q1: To what degree do students graduating from the Japanese program feel they can perfrorm the SLOs?
+(Indirect assessment involving all SLOS)

-Q2: What are the strengths of the program and how can we help the students to better achieve the SLOs?
+Q2: What are the strengths and weaknesses of the program and how can we help students to better achieve the SLOs?

-Q3: At what level, do senior students majoring in the Japanese BA program speak Japanese?
-(Direct assessment of speaking skills –SLO1)
+Q3: At what level do graduates from the Japanese BA program speak Japanese?
+(Direct assessment of speaking skills-SLO1)

 Ad hoc faculty group